samomatik/samomatik.github.io/README.md

 # Portfolio

-Portfolio of projects I have done.
+Portfolio of projects I have done, which you can visit [here!](https://samomatik.github.io/)

 This site has been made purely using HTML, CSS and vanilla JavaScript with no external JavaScript libraries or tools at all, more as a challenge to myself more than anything else.